 Michael and Thomas Campbell

-This photo may have been taken a month after Michael Campbell won the US Open in 2005, but it’s a nice way to finish the gallery.
+This photo may have been taken a month after Michael Campbell won the US Open in 2005.

 In the picture, Thomas, Michael’s son, holds the trophy his father won against all odds at Pinehurst.